Skip to main content

 404Not found - Resource doesn’t exist

-409Conflict - Resource already exists
+409Conflict - Resource state conflict

 429Too many requests - Rate limit exceeded